Loud Records: History

 In 1999, Loud switched distributors from RCA to Columbia Records.
 As a result of the switch, Mobb Deep's fourth studio album, Murda Muzik was delayed and heavily bootlegged in the process.
 Despite its bootlegging, the album was a critical and commercial success upon release in August 1999.
 Murda Muzik debuted and peaked within the top 3 on the Billboard 200, and was certified Platinum in America.
 That same year, the label signed Memphis, Tennessee-based rap group Three 6 Mafia.

 On February 7, 2000, rapper Big Pun died of a heart attack.
 At the time of his death, he was working on his second and final studio album.
-That album, Yeeeah Baby, was released in April of that year.
-Debuting and peaking in the top 3 on the Billboard 200, the album was certified Platinum by the RIAA.
 It also featured Big Pun's protege and Loud label-mate Remy Ma.
 That June, Three 6 Mafia released their debut on the label, When the Smoke Clears: Sixty 6, Sixty 1.
 Debuting in the top 10 on the Billboard 200, the album was certified platinum in the United States.
+The label closed out 2000 with rapper Xzibit's third studio album, Restless, released through Loud, SRC Records, and Xzibit's Open Bar imprint.
+The album peaked in the top 15 on the Billboard 200, and went on to be certified platinum by the RIAA.

-In March 2002, Sony Music would cease Loud operations, The last release under the original Loud Records label was Xzibit's fourth studio album, Man vs. Machine.
+In March 2002, Sony Music ceased Loud's operations.
+The last release under Loud was Xzibit's fourth studio album, Man vs. Machine.
 Following the release of Man vs. Machine, the label officially closed.
 After the label's closure, Loud's artists either transferred to Sony Urban Music/Columbia or signed to other companies.
-Three 6 Mafia moved their Hypnotize Minds imprint to Sony Urban Music.
-Mobb Deep decided not to sign with Sony Urban or Columbia, though they signed with Columbia's sister label Jive.
+Three 6 Mafia moved their Hypnotize Minds imprint to Sony Urban Music and Columbia, as did Xzibit and his Open Bar imprint.

 In June 2007, Sony Music resurrected the label, after which Rifkind would buy it back, making it a subsidiary of SRC.
 His 1st act after re-gaining the label was, as he did 15 years earlier, signing the Wu-Tang Clan.

 On July 29, 2012, Steve Rifkind announced that he was leaving Universal on September 1, 2012.

 On October 6, 2017, after the 2017 BET Hip Hop Awards cipher with 6lack, Tee Grizzley, Little Simz, Mysonne and Axel Leon went live, Axel Leon said that he had made a deal with Rifkind via Instagram.
 Making Axel Leon the first person to be signed to Loud after Rifkind left Universal.

 In 2020, Loud Records announced a re-launch of the label to be fully independent, giving clients the ability to own their masters.
 The re-launch included changing the name from Loud Records to Loud Music Group.
 The new label roster includes Rifkind's son, Ryrif.